logesh-kumar/reactjs.org/content/docs/portals.md

 ## Event Bubbling Through Portals {#event-bubbling-through-portals}

-Even though a portal can be anywhere in the DOM tree, it behaves like a normal React child in every other way.
+Event though a portal can be anywhere in the DOM tree, it behaves like a normal React child in every other way.
 Features like context work exactly the same regardless of whether the child is a portal, as the portal still exists in the *React tree* regardless of position in the *DOM tree*.

 This includes event bubbling.
 An event fired from inside a portal will propagate to ancestors in the containing *React tree*, even if those elements are not ancestors in the *DOM tree*.
 Assuming the following HTML structure: